 If you are in a service activity the law assumes part of your income covers expenses (25% or 65% depending on the activity).

 But there is a catch: part of that assumed deduction is conditional on you having (and identifying) enough documented business expenses.
-That part is 15% of the annual gross-iconme.
+You must justify 15% of your annual gross-iconme.

 If you properly document and identify enough qualifying expenses, you keep the intended benefit of the simplified regime.

-If you don’t, your taxable income can increase and so do your taxes.
+If you don’t, your taxable income can increase and so will your taxes.

 Many people think “simplified = no need to care about expenses”.
-That is often false once income grows.
+This is a complex topic but this is true when your income is small but often false once income grows.

 For the 0.75 / 0.35 service coefficients, the qualifying items include: